Reddal

-Reddal is a village in the municipality of Grimstad in Agder county, Norway.
-It is located in the western part of the municipality in the Landvik area, about 10 km west of the town of Grimstad and about 5 km southeast of the small village of Nygrenda.
-The main industry in the village is agriculture, with the most important products being potatoes, berries and grain.
+Reddal is a village in Grimstad Municipality in Agder county, Norway.
+It is located in the rural western part of the municipality, about 10 km west of the town of Grimstad and about 5 km southeast of the small village of Nygrenda.
+The main industry in the village is agriculture, with the most important products being potatoes, berries, and grains.
 The large lake Syndle lies just north of the village.

 The freshwater Reddalsvannet lake is located along the south side of the village area.
 There is a protected nature reserve at the lake.
 In order to gain additional farmland in Reddal, a canal was built in 1877 to lower the lake's water level by 4 m.
 This lowered the water down to sea level.
 The Reddal Canal (Reddalskanalen) connects the Reddalsvannet lake and the nearby Landviksvannet lake to the sea.
 Today, the canal is popular with small boats.